pujacomputes/datapropsgraphSSL/README.md

 ## Synthetic Dataset Generation
 We provide an example script for generating a synthetic dataset in `datagen/create_dataset.sh`.
 With default settings, dataset files will be saved in, `./data/`.
 Augmentations designed for this synthetic dataset are provided in:

 - `edge_removing_caa.py`: Content-aware, oracle edge dropping augmentation.
-This augmentation will only drop edges that do not belong to "content" or insert "motif" in each sample.
+This augmentation will only drop edges that do not belong to "content" or inserted "motif" in each sample.

 - `edge_removing_gga.py`: Generic edge dropping augmentation.
 This augmentation randomly drops a percentage of the total edges in each sample.